MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/windows-server-update-services/deploy/2-Configure-WSUS.md

 -   http://go.microsoft.com

-> [!IMPORTANT]
+> [!importANT]
-> For a scenario in which WSUS is failing to obtain updates due firewall configurations, see [article 885819](http://support.microsoft.com/kb/885819) in the Microsoft Knowledge Base.
+> for a scenario in which WSUS is failing to obtain updates due firewall configurations, see [article 885819](http://support.microsoft.com/kb/885819) in the Microsoft Knowledge Base.

 The following section describes how to configure a corporate firewall that is positioned between WSUS and the Internet.
 Because WSUS initiates all the network traffic, you it is not necessary to configure Windows Firewall on the WSUS server.
 Although the connection between Microsoft Update and WSUS requires ports 80 and 443 to be open, you can configure multiple WSUS servers to synchronize with a custom port.